-Our English Learner (EL) program supports learners in developing English language needed to succeed in school and beyond.
-Language instruction is delivered by licensed EL teachers and highly qualified EL paraprofessionals at the elementary, middle school and high school levels.
+The Intermediate District 287 English Learner Program supports the language acquisition needs of all English Language Learners.
+Language instruction is delivered by licensed EL teachers in all grade levels and programs throughout 287.
 Instruction is delivered in English and targets the development of both language and academic content.

 Our K-12 EL instructional model emphasizes learning language through content.
-EL teachers help students build a foundation of content knowledge, academic problem-solving skills, and language proficiency.
-This foundation help students who receive EL services access academic content in their grade-level classes.
+EL teachers help students build a foundation of content knowledge, academic skills, and language proficiency.
+This foundation helps ELs access academic content in their grade-level classes.
+EL, Special Education and content area teachers collaborate and coordinate curriculum to reinforce content and language taught to EL students.
 Content-based text series have been adopted at all grade levels (K-12) to support this model.

 Time of Service Recommendations